Last updated: August 7, 2020

 The larger the city, the more complexity it can bear in design elements, and indeed some cityscapes thrive on nearly complete chaos.

-Yet that can only be a pleasant experience when the human flow and other flows within the city is large, random, and slightly chaotic itself.
+Yet that can only be a pleasant experience when the human flow and other flows within the city are already large, random, and slightly chaotic.
 So complexity or simplicity needs to be compatible with the number of inhabitants, whether permanent or on a seasonal or daytime basis.

-In a small town, you can still manage layers of complexity, and the best small towns do.
+In a small town, you can still manage layers of complexity, and the best small towns do, as we discuss on the small town character page.
 But the scale is drastically reduced.
 By this I mean that you might have a complex rose garden 20 feet across, rather than the cacophony of businesses, street vendors, street performers, entrances, signs, art, whimsy, and honking taxis that are part of the fun in a New York City block.

 Urban design is a fascinating and certainly evolving field.
 People tend to claim their particular slant on how communities should be formed as representative of good urban design principles.